create repository

 --reference devel

-Create A Repository That Is Private And Requires Authentication
+Create A Repository That Is Private And Requires SSH Key Authentication

 Creates a repository called my-private-repo that references a private-key-name that exists in torero's secret store.
 This example assumes that a user had previously created a torero secret called git-key.